s0meguy1/tplink-hs110-Washing-Machine-monitor/README.md

 There is also an alert if the device is idle for a long period of time and if the device runs for too long.
 Usefull for a sump pump but could serve other needs.

-**Modified this to use slack instead of email, I have not updated the below on how to set it up, but have removed variables in config.json for email, the slack variables are self explanitory
+**Modified this to use slack instead of email, I have not gone into detail about setup, but have removed variables in config.json for email, the slack variables within are self explanitory.
+This can be installed as the original designer described below.
+I've added Slack to the NPM repos.

 Written in Node.js using https://github.com/plasticrake/tplink-smarthome-api